borisbaldassari/data-anonymiser/Readme.md

 Note about one-way shortened srambling functions: it is ok to truncate hashes, and encoding base64 makes the collision risk a bit lower.
 For a good explanation see [hash function that produces short hashes](https://stackoverflow.com/questions/4567089/hash-function-that-produces-short-hashes) on StackOverflow.

+## Aknowledgements

+Data-anonymiser has been partially funded through the [CROSSMINER project](https://crossminer.org) under the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. 732223.

 ## Module description